Daanbantayan: Transportation

 Ceres Liner (And Sugbo Transit), White Stallion Express (Subsidiary Of Rough Riders) and Cebu Autobus are among the bus companies with regular service to and from Cebu city (North Bus Terminal).
 Jeepneys, tricycles, and trisikads are the main modes of transportation within the town.

 Tourism

 Daanbantayan is now known for its pristine, white powder-like sandy beaches – one of which is Malapascua Island.
 With its vast and rich marine resources, it hosts a long string of dive sites offering unique marine life and beauty.

-As a tourist destination, Daanbantayan stages the Haladaya Festival every year as an added attraction to local vacationers, holidaymakers, Filipino expatriates, and foreign tourists from as far away as North America, South America, and Europe.
+As a tourist destination, Daanbantayan stages the Haladaya Festival every year as an added attraction to local vacationers, holiday-makers, Filipino expatriates, and foreign tourists from as far away as North America, South America, and Europe.

 Attractions

+The church of St. Rose of Lima was damaged in the 2025 Cebu earthquake.